 This is a form of infection that is caused by either germs in your bloodstream travelling to the chondral aspect of your joint, or germs directly entering your body from an injury.

 The condition that is most commonly associated with urate crystals is gout.

 It occurs when you have high levels of urate acid in your blood.
 These high levels cause the formation of crystals in your joints, most commonly in the knee and big toe.

-If they stay in the joint for too long, they can cause inflammation and eventually knee cartilage damage.
+If they stay in the joint for too long, they can cause inflammation and lesions, eventually knee cartilage damage.
 An individual with gout will complain of sharp intense attacks of pain.

 Beer and red meat are known to increase levels of uric acid in the blood.

 There are certain autoimmune conditions that involve the immune system attacking the structures in your joints.
 The following autoimmune conditions can cause arthritis and knee cartilage damage:

 The treatment we offer here at ProHealth Clinic not only helps to repair and regenerate cartilage but also helps to treat the root cause of the condition.
 By treating the root cause, we can ensure an individual experiences long-lasting results with our treatments.